 - have vision impairment or vision difficulties or hearing impairment or hearing difficulties

-- be between 0 and 25 years of age
+- be between 0 and 25 years old

 - live in Harrow